White Right: Meeting the Enemy: Synopsis

 Deeyah next travels to a training camp run by the NSM's director for public relations, Brian Culpepper, in rural Tennessee.
-After becoming well-acquainted with him, she asks Culpepper if he would follow through with his desire to deport all non-whites to create a white ethno-state if he would have to do it to her, and he demurs, then reluctantly says yes.
+After becoming well-acquainted with him, she asks Culpepper if he would follow through with his desire to deport all non-whites to create a white ethnostate if he would have to do it to her, and he demurs, then reluctantly says yes.
 She also visits antisemitic and homophobic skinhead Ken Parker at his home in Jacksonville, Florida, where he is studying political science.
 Although Ken goes through with his plan to make antisemitic flyers and distribute them to Jewish communities and synagogues, he begins to visibly develop positive attitudes towards Muslims, partially due to Deeyah's friendliness.
-His girlfriend would email her two weeks after the meeting informing her that Ken was expelled from the University of North Florida for a threatening post on a student Facebook account however.
+His girlfriend would email her two weeks after the meeting informing her that Ken was expelled from the University of North Florida for a threatening post of himself holding a rifle on a student Facebook account however.
 Deeyah also notes the rise of the alt-right in the United States, and meets Richard B. Spencer, who displays an openly elitist attitude, and Jared Taylor, who compares multiculturalism to mental illness and HIV/AIDS.

 In Milwaukee, Deeyah meets with Arno Michaelis, a former skinhead and lead singer of the white power rock band Centurion, who expresses remorse for his violent actions.
 She also travels to New York City to meet with a former skinhead, Frank Meeink, who explains he was drawn to neo-Nazism due to his troubled youth with intense physical abuse from an alcoholic father, providing him a source to psychologically project his hatred.
 She also meets with Pardeep Singh Kaleka, a survivor of the 2012 Wisconsin Sikh temple shooting in Oak Creek, learning how he now works with Michaelis to dissuade youth from extremism.
 Culpepper also makes a Skype call to Deeyah announcing his intent to resign from the NSM partially because of his meeting with her.